 Getting to Enid A. Haupt Garden

-The Enid A. Haupt Garden is located on in the back of the Smithsonian Castle which is incredibly easy to spot if you’re on the National Mall.
+The Haupt Garden is on the south (back) side of the Smithsonian Castle, between the Castle and Independence Avenue SW.
+The Castle itself is hard to miss from the National Mall.

 The easiest way to get to the gardens is to take the DC Metro to the Smithsonian stop (Orange/Blue Lines).
 Once you get off the Smithsonian stop you’re only a couple of blocks from the Smithsonian Castle and garden grounds.